 British Glues and Chemicals was acquired - one of the two major UK gelatin producers.
 This was followed by Bowmans Chemicals, a manufacturer of food acids and specialised chemicals for metal finishing.
 Croda Canada and Croda Australia were formed.

 Croda bought L&H Holdings, two factories at Hull and Barking which modified vegetable oils for use in paints and inks.
 This was followed by A B Fleming, a collection of companies making printing inks and synthetic resins.

 Croda South Africa and Croda Zimbabwe were formed.

-Croda France and Croda Brazil were formed.
+Croda Brazil is formed.
 Croda was truly international.

 Croda celebrated its 50th anniversary.
 Profits had risen from £12000 pa in 1950 to £12 million, with worldwide sales of £128 million.
 Growth continued via strategic acquisitions, notably Midland Yorkshire Holdings, (synthetic chemicals and tar products), and Kenneth Thelwall, (blended oils and greases